jangorecki/big.data.table/README.md

 ## Using big.data.table

 `big.data.table` class stores `rscl` attribute having list of connections to R nodes always on hand.
 It catches `[.big.data.table` calls and forward them to R nodes and execute as `[.data.table` calls on chunks of data.
-It has some useful features like auto collection from parallel processing, row bind results from nodes, exception handling, logging and metadata collection.
+It has some useful features like auto collection from parallel processing, row bind results from nodes, exception handling, optionally logging and metadata collection using [logR](https://github.com/jangorecki/logR).

 ### Ways to create big.data.table

+There are multiple ways to load data to nodes.
+Use `function` or `call` methods to load data remotely or `data.table` method to send data to nodes from local R session.

 ```r
 # populate source data on nodes from a function